Fractional Hall Conductivity and Spin-c Structure in Solvable Lattice Hamiltonians: Solution of the Hamiltonian

-Finally, the remaining task is to find a proper superposition of those state that makes up an eigenstate of $H^{(4)}$ terms.
 This should be achieved by properly superposing the intermediate solutions from the previous step, since $H^{(3)}$ and $H^{(4)}$ commute.
 The key point is to recognize that, in \eqref{solution_twopart}, any shift of $\{\theta^b_\v \}$ generates a gauge transformation of $b$ field in the sense that it preserves the excitation (flux) configuration of the $H^{(3)}$ terms.
 Therefore, it is natural to start with a set of representative $\{m^{b,rep}_{\l}\}$ and $\{s^{b,rep}_{\p}\}$ associated with an excitation configuration $\{v^{b}_\p \}$ and a topological class (which we label by $C$), and integrate all $\theta^b_\v$ over $[0,2\pi n)$ (as opposed to $[0,2\pi)$, due to the discussion above \eqref{bosonic_periodicphase}) with a carefully designated phase:

 The phase factor designated to ensure the integrand is periodic under $\theta^b\rightarrow \theta^b+2\pi n$, and $v^a_{\p^\star}$ are arbitrary integers whose physical meaning will be identified shortly.
 We prove in Appendix~\ref{app:details_solution} that such a state is indeed an eigenstate for $H^{(4)}$, up to local errors that are controlled as long as $V_a \ll \Delta^{(1,2)}$.
 Moreover, the energy cost from the $V_a$ term for such a state can be calculated to be